nkandkur/superset_devin_automation_tool/README.md

 3. Watch it progress on the dashboard — status updates every 20s.
 4. To nudge an in-progress session, use the **💬 Input** button on the dashboard row to send a message directly to that session.
-5. When Devin opens a PR, the task flips to `Complete` and the PR link appears in the table.
+5. When Devin opens a PR, the task flips to `devin-complete` and the PR link appears in the table.

 ## Simulating the workflow (no credentials needed)